nickjourjine/cheap-ultrasonic-speaker/README.md

 **Motivation**:

-Bioacoustics researchers studying rodents and bats need microphones for ultrasonic sound playback.
+Bioacoustics researchers studying rodents and bats need speakers for ultrasonic sound playback.
 There are very few options that are not extremely expensive.
-This protocol is intended for researchers who need a relatively cheap option for ultrasound playback, but do not have extensive experience with electronics or sound systems.
+This protocol is intended for those who need a relatively cheap option for ultrasound playback, and who do not have extensive experience with electronics or sound systems.

 **Warnings and disclaimers**: